dangawr/thumbnail-generator-api/README.md

 - a link to a thumbnail that's 400px in height
 - a link to the originally uploaded image
 - ability to fetch a link to the (binary) image that expires after a number of seconds (user can specify any number between 300 and 30000)
-- apart from the builtin tiers, admins should be able to create arbitrary tiers with the following things configurable:
+* apart from the builtin tiers, admins can create arbitrary tiers with the following things configurable:
-* arbitrary thumbnail sizes
+- arbitrary thumbnail sizes
-* presence of the link to the originally uploaded file
+- presence of the link to the originally uploaded file
-* ability to generate expiring links
+- ability to generate expiring links